SoftwareAG/webmethods-b2b-examples/receive-edi-as2/README.md

 	- Switch to flow editor
 ![](https://github.com/patelshashank/webmethods-b2b-examples/blob/master/receive-edi-as2/images/FlowEditor.png)

-	- Click on Recipes and search for edi
+	- Click on Recipes and search for edi.
 You will see receiveEDI850Send855B2BTransactions recipe.
+Use this recipe.
 ![](https://github.com/patelshashank/webmethods-b2b-examples/blob/master/receive-edi-as2/images/recipe_edi.png)

-	- Click on Use

 	- Select a project and fill out the application details.
 If an application is not created , create a new application for each account.
 This flow assumes you have connectivity to an ftp server. if you dont have one , you can sign up for a free ftp server on https://hostedftp.com/ or https://DriveHQ.com

 	- See the following code snippet